Hyperspectral Unmixing via Deep Autoencoder Networks for a Generalized Linear-Mixture/Nonlinear-Fluctuation Model: Introduction

 Among the presently available spectral mixture models, the linear mixture model (LMM) is the most widely used.
 In LMM, the incident light is assumed to be reflected by each component present in the scene only once prior to collection by the camera sensor, and the observed spectrum is thus a linear combination of the endmembers~\cite{Keshava2002Spectral}.
+Many conventional unmixing methods based on LMM have been proposed.
+In \cite{yao2019nonconvex}, the total variation regularization is imposed to add spatial information of the hyperspectral image and \cite{hong2018augmented} considered the endmember variability problem.
 While the LMM is simple and physically interpretable, numerous complex conditions arise where the incoming light may undergo complex interactions among the individual materials in the scene, resulting in higher-order photon interactions that introduce nonlinear effects in the mixed spectra.
 Consequently, the analysis of data collected under these conditions requires nonlinear unmixing methods~\cite{Heylen2014A}.
 A considerable number of studies have recently focused on addressing nonlinear unmixing problems.
 For example, bilinear models~\cite{Borel1994Nonlinear} have been developed to address conditions of second-order scattering interactions that may occur on complex vegetated surfaces, by adding extra bilinear interaction terms to the linearly composited spectrum.
 Such models include the Fan model~\cite{Fan2009Comparative} and the generalized bilinear model (GBM)~\cite{Halimi2011Unmixing}.
 The polynomial post-nonlinear mixture model (PNMM) applies a polynomial function to the linearly mixed data to approximate the nonlinearity of photon interactions occurring in an imaged scene~\cite{Altmann2012Supervised}.
 A bidirectional reflectance model has been developed to describe the photon interactions of intimately mixed particles based on the fundamental principles of radiative transfer theory.
 This model is generally referred to as the intimate mixture model or Hapke model~\cite{Hapke1981Bidirectional}.
 The multimixture pixel (MMP) model further extended the intimate mixture model by integrating it with the LMM model~\cite{Close2012Using}.
-The above cases have been generalized by considering a linear mixture/nonlinear fluctuation (K-Hype) model, where the nonlinear fluctuation was described by a functional defined in a reproducing kernel Hilbert space (RKHS)~\cite{chen2013nonlinear}.
+The above cases have been generalized by considering a linear-mixture/nonlinear-fluctuation (K-Hype) model, where the nonlinear fluctuation was described by a function defined in a reproducing kernel Hilbert space (RKHS)~\cite{chen2013nonlinear}.
 Further extensions of this model have also been proposed with spatial regularization~\cite{Chen2014TGRS} and neighborhood-dependent contributions~\cite{ammanouil2017nonlinear}.
 The multilinear mixing model (MLM) considers an infinite number of photon interactions by introducing a probability of photon undergoing further interactions~\cite{heylen2016multilinear}.
+The work \cite{heylen2019nonlinear} uses a graph-based model to describe the multiple photon interactions.
 However, most of the above models rely heavily on specific assumptions regarding the inherent nonlinearity of the spectral unmixing, and they are therefore not well suited to scenes with unknown nonlinearity characteristics.
 In addition, while the K-Hype model based on the RKHS presented above and other kernel-based algorithms provide flexible nonlinear modeling, the selection of appropriate kernels and kernel parameters has been demonstrated to be a non-trivial issue that restricts the application of these approaches.
 Finally, all of these algorithms assume that the endmembers are known prior, and therefore focus strictly on evaluating the abundance fractions.